nickforddev/acf-swatch/README.md

 The color swatch field is a radio button field, with a few modifications.
 The syntax for building the choices is the same as a radio button field, in that you may include a key : value pair, or just a single value, each option separated by a line break.

-The field expects each line to be a color string, and can interpret all of the possible formats:
+The field expects each line to be a color string, and can interpret all of the possible color formats.

+For example, all of the following will produce a bright red swatch:

 * `red`
-* `\#FF0000`
+* `#ff0000`
 * `rgb(255,0,0)`
 * `rgba(255,0,0, 1)`
 * `hsl(0,100%,50%)`